marcelloraffaele/marcelloraffaele.github.io/_posts/2021-01-30-from-microservices-to-kubernetes-with-quarkus-2.markdown

 </dependency>
 {% endhighlight %}

 Now that we have the libraries, we need to specify some properties to configure the database interaction.
-To do this, add to the **application.properties** file following lines:
+To do this, add to the **application.properties** file the following lines:
 {% highlight shell %}
 #complete source code at https://github.com/marcelloraffaele/starevent-quarkus/blob/b1.1-monitoring/starevent-event/src/main/resources/application.properties
 #database